 How Does UNest Work?

 UNest lets users set up and contribute to a 529 plan, which allows money to grow tax-free and be used for a wide range of educational expenses in the future.
 Any U.S. citizen can create a 529 plan for themselves, current or future children or current grandchildren.

-Through the UNest app, you can automatically contribute $25 to $1,250 per month into your or your child’s account.
+Through the UNest app, you can automatically make monthly contributions to your or your child’s account.
+The minimum contribution is $25 per month, and there’s a maximum annual contribution cap of $15,000 per individual (or $30,000 per married couple).
 It’s never too late to start, so don’t be discouraged if your child is not a baby.

 For example, opening an account today for an 8-year-old can result in the following savings with UNest (or set your own goals using the UNest College Savings Calculator that uses a hypothetical annual investment return of 8% to calculate these estimates):

 - $25/month can grow to $3,750 by 2032 (versus $2,875 in a Personal Savings Account)